-Brain mapping study to improve outcomes for preterm infantsOctober 22nd, 2013 in Pediatrics /
+Brain mapping study to improve outcomes for preterm infantsOctober 22, 2013 in Medicine & Health / Pediatrics

 A University of Queensland study into how premature babies' brains develop will lead to the earlier diagnosis of brain impairment in preterm children.

 Babies born preterm are at risk of cerebral palsy, mild motor impairment, cognitive deficits and educational difficulties, with very preterm babies also risking developmental disabilities.

 Researchers used medical imaging techniques to map the brain wiring of preterm babies when they had reached their expected birth date, and compared them to the brain connections of full-term born babies.

 UQ Centre for Clinical Research and the Perinatal Research Centre Director Professor Paul Colditz said the mapping found a number of differences in brain wiring in preterm babies.